jjasghar/pxe_dust-cookbook/README.md

 Description
 ===========

+This cookbook handles the PXE booting life cycle with 3 recipes:

+* **server**: Configures a tftpd server for serving Ubuntu and Debian installers over PXE.
+* **installers**: Downloads the Chef full stack installers and writes out Chef bootstraps.
-Configures a tftpd server for serving Ubuntu installers over PXE and setting them to run a provided preseed.cfg.
-Builds a bootstrap template to take advantage of the locally mirrored contents.
+* **bootstrap_templates**: Builds a template for use with `knife` to take advantage of the locally mirrored content.

 Requirements
 ============